 2. Walk (or bike) a new neighborhood

 This tip could easily be translated as: travel.
 Experiencing new cultures is the single most inspiring thing a creative person can do.
-However, with toddlers, a business, and everyday life, it is not always possible for us to jet set around the world (although Italy 2013 is coming soon!).
+However, with kids, a business, and everyday life, it is not always possible for us to jet set around the world.
 In the meantime, I have found exploring a new neighborhood in my own town to be quite inspiring.

 3. Read international magazines

 I try to make time once every couple weeks to catch up on the latest issues of my favorite international magazines.
 I find the realm of exposure is higher there, since many American magazines take their stories from the same sites I read daily.
 When reading them, go beyond the explicit and write down inspiring photographers, stylists, and products to research later.
 Many of my conceptual ideas, pins, and links come from exploring this world of media.

 Museums are great – a trip to one this spring inspired our Balloon Window.
 Concerts, dance, sculpture: anywhere you can find art around you- soak it up and jot down what you love for later.

 5. Shop vintage